Complement C3 (Blood)

 Your healthcare provider may also order a total complement activity test.
 This is

 also called CH50.
-This test measures all 9 components of the complement system, from
+This test measures all nine components of the complement system,

 Healthcare providers often order a complement C4 test along with a complement C3 test.

 In certain diseases, both components are low.
-In other diseases, only 1 component
+In other diseases, only one component

 is low.
 In lupus, both C3 and C4 levels are usually low.

 If your healthcare provider thinks you may have lupus, you may have other blood tests

 to see how your immune system is working.
 These may include: